T.A.M.I. Show

+Production

 The best footage from the two concert dates was combined into the film, which was released on December 29, 1964.
-Jan and Dean emceed the event and performed its theme song, "Here They Come (From All Over the World)", written by Los Angeles composers P.F.
+Jan and Dean emceed the event and performed its theme song, "Here They Come (From All Over the World)", written by Los Angeles songwriters P.F.
 Sloan and Steve Barri, the song erroneously asserting that the Rolling Stones are from Liverpool.
 Jack Nitzsche was the show's music director.

 The film was shot by director Steve Binder and his crew from The Steve Allen Show, using a precursor to high-definition television, called "Electronovision," invented by the self-taught "electronics whiz" Bill Sargent (H.W.
-Sargent, Jr).
+Sargent Jr).
 The film was the second of a small number of productions that used the system.
-By capturing more than 800 lines of resolution at 25 frames per second, the video could be converted to film by kinescope recording with sufficiently enhanced resolution to allow big-screen enlargement.
+By using the 25 frames per second 819-line video standard (in use in France for television broadcasting at the time), the video could be converted to film by kinescope recording with sufficiently enhanced resolution to allow big-screen enlargement.
 It is considered one of the seminal events in the pioneering of music films, and more importantly, the later concept of music video.

 T.A.M.I.
 Show is particularly well known for the performance of James Brown and the Famous Flames, which features his legendary dance moves and explosive energy.
 In interviews, Keith Richards of the Rolling Stones has claimed that choosing to follow Brown and the Famous Flames (Bobby Byrd, Bobby Bennett, and Lloyd Stallworth) was the worst mistake of their careers, because no matter how well they performed, they could not top him.
 In a web-published interview, Binder takes credit for persuading the Stones to follow Brown, and serve as the centerpiece for the grand finale in which all the performers dance together onstage.